mcgibbon/sympl/docs/quickstart.rst

 That :py:class:`~sympl.Monitor` will be used to produce an animated plot of the lowest model level air temperature as the model runs.
-Here we assume that the first axis is the vertical axis, and that the lowest level is at the lowest index, but this might be different for different models.
+Here we assume that the first axis is the vertical axis, and that the lowest level is at the lowest index, but this depends entirely on your model.
+The ``[0, :, :]`` part might be different for your model.

 Initialize the Model State
 --------------------------

 To initialize the model, we need to create a dictionary which contains the model state.
 The way this is done is model-dependent.
-Here we assume there is a function that was defined by the `model_package` package which does so:
+Here we assume there is a function that was defined by the `model_package` package which handles this for us:

 .. code-block:: python